USEPA/PAU_case_study/README.md

 # Fuzzy Analytical Hierarchy Process

-## Selection of Pollution Control Unit
+## Selection of Pollution Control Unit for a Concerning Chemical

-## Sequence of Pollution Control Unit
+## Sequence of Pollution Control Unit for a Waste Stream